juseg/hyoga/doc/opening.rst

    var.max()
    var.units

+If a particular variable is missing, hyoga will additionally try to reconstruct it from others, such as the sum of bedrock altitude and ice thickness for surface altitude, or the norm of velocity components for its magnitude.
+This mechanism can be disable using ``infer=False`` when unwanted:

+.. ipython:: python
+   :okexcept:

+   ds.hyoga.getvar('surface_altitude');
+   ds.hyoga.getvar('magnitude_of_land_ice_surface_velocity');
+   ds.hyoga.getvar('surface_altitude', infer=False)

 Because `CF standard names`_ for land ice variables are relatively recent, older ice sheet models may not include them in output metadata.
 For PISM, a mechanism has been implemented to fill (some of) these missing standard names